IamMaxim/vigilant-palm-tree/documents/cli.md

 ## Data collection

-To launch the application, simply launch the executable without any parameters:
+To launch the application, simply start the executable without any parameters:

 ```
 $ vpt
 ```

 This will open a window with live graphs of data and buttons to start/stop recording.
-You may minimize the
+You may minimize the window and start working now.

 If the recording process unexpectedly terminates, the data will still be saved.